tbody-cfs/hermes-3/docs/sphinx/examples.rst

 Examples
 ========

-Hermes-3 contains a large number of example simulations.
-As the development of the code has progressed rapidly, it has been difficult to keep all of the examples up to date, and as such, some of the example simulations may not represent the most optimal setup.
+Hermes-3 contains a large number of example simulations, with only a selection shown here.
+Please refer to the ``examples`` directory for more.

+As the development of the code has progressed rapidly, it has been difficult To keep all of the examples up to date and not all are guaranteed to represent the most optimal setup.

 A review is currently in process to select a few of the most useful examples